-- 1. If all of the following are met, the applicant may choose either Option One, Option Two, or Option Threedescribed in Sections B through D below: - a.
-Cumulatively, no more than 12 diameter inches of trees were removed; and - b.
-No ground disturbance occurred riverward of the ordinary high water markline of the Columbia River or Oregon Slough, or within 30 feet of the top of bank of a stream, wetland or other water body; - c.
+- 1. If all of the following are met, the applicant may choose either Option One, Option Two, or Option Three described in Sections B through D below: - Cumulatively, no more than 12 diameter inches of trees were removed; and - b.
+No ground disturbance occurred riverward of elevation 17 feet NGVD along the Columbia River or Oregon Slough, or within 30 feet of the top of bank of a stream, wetland or other water body; - c.
 The correction will remove all illegal development; and - d.
 The correction will replant illegal clearing. - 2.
 If any of the following occurred, the applicant may not use Option One, but may chose either Option Two or Option Three: - a.
 More than 12 diameter inches of trees were removed; - b.
-Disturbance occurred riverward of the ordinary high water markline of the Columbia River or Oregon Slough, or within 30 feet of the top of bank of a stream, wetland or other water body; - 3.
+Disturbance occurred riverward of elevation 17 feet NGVD along the Columbia River or Oregon Slough, or within 30 feet of the top of bank of a stream, wetland or other water body; - 3.
 If the applicant cannot meet Options One or Two, Option Three must be used. - 4.
 If the violation also violates a condition of approval of a land use review, the applicant must use the process described in Section 33.730.140.
 The applicant may not choose one of the options in this section.